DinoChiesa/devjam3-20170405/Labs/Appendix/API Security - Securing APIs with OAuth password grant/README.md

 # Use case

 You have a set of APIs that are consumed by a trusted app, on behalf of authenticated users.
-You want to secure those APIs using a two legged OAuth.
+You want to secure those APIs using a two-legged OAuth.
+In other words, you want your APIs to authenticate the client apps as well as the users.

 # How can Apigee Edge help?